home-assistant/home-assistant.io/source/_integrations/insteon.markdown

 - Devices that do not respond during autodiscovery.
 This is common for battery operated devices.
 Before using a device override, please trigger the device a few times and it will likely be discovered by Home Assistant.
 - Devices that have not been fully developed.
 This allows an unknown device to be mapped to a device that operates similarly to another device.

-Device overrides can be setup using the integrations page inside the configuration panel.
+Device overrides can be set up using the integrations page inside the configuration panel.

-### INSTEON Scenes
+## INSTEON Scenes

-Trigger an INSTEON scene on or off is done via automations.
+Trigger an INSTEON scene on or off, is done via automations.
 Two services are provided to support this feature:

 - **insteon.scene_on**
   - **group**: (required) The INSTEON scene number to trigger.